villekf/OMEGA-doc/docs/source/installation.rst

 C++ Compiler
 ^^^^^^^^^^^^

+Ignore this section if you intend to only use custom reconstructions in Python.

 Compiled binaries are provided, but they might not work on all systems/configurations.
 In case they do not work, you'll need to compile the code yourself.

 You need a C++11 compiler to compile the necessary MEX-files on MATLAB/Octave or dll-files for Python.
 For a list of supported compilers for each version of MATLAB, see https://www.mathworks.com/support/requirements/previous-releases.html.
 On Octave the built-in compiler is sufficient (implementation 2 is not supported, unless you build it manually yourself, see Arrayfire section below).